 Barriers to Employment

-The Adler School of Professional Psychology Institute on Social Exclusion, in collaboration with more than 25 co-sponsoring Chicago and Cook County government agencies and organizations, will host “Arrest Records as Barriers to Employment”—a program free and open to the public featuring keynote speaker speaker Chai Feldblum, Commissioner, U.S. Equal Employment Opportunity Commission (EEOC).
+The Adler University Institute on Social Exclusion, in collaboration with more than 25 co-sponsoring Chicago and Cook County government agencies and organizations, will host “Arrest Records as Barriers to Employment”—a program free and open to the public featuring keynote speaker speaker Chai Feldblum, Commissioner, U.S. Equal Employment Opportunity Commission (EEOC).

 The program, provided with support through the W.K.
 Kellogg Foundation, is a Midwest summit for attorneys, policy makers, workforce development and employment agencies, human resource personnel, business groups, community organizations, community leaders and resident to examine:

 Revised EEOC guidelines for employers in considering arrest histories in hiring decisions

 - Impact on juveniles and adults seeking jobs—especially in vulnerable communities with high arrest rates